Sample Answer

 Its executive officers were involved in the company’s unethical and often criminal activities.
 These include:

-- its founder Kenneth Lay who gambled away all of the company’s assets and reserves and encouraged the company’s president to gambled more in trading and also claimed that the company was the ‘best energy company in the world’ when he should have known that the company was bankrupt and had been worthless for years;
+• Its founder Kenneth Lay, gambled away all of the company’s assets and reserves and encouraged the company’s president to risk more in trading and also claimed that the company was the ‘best energy company in the world when he should have known that the company was bankrupt and had been worthless for years;

-- its new CEO, Jeffrey Skilling who used an accounting tactic, mark-to-market, to record the company’s projected future profits as its current income as soon as a contract was signed regardless of the actual profit that the contract would generate;
+• its new CEO, Jeffrey Skilling, used an accounting tactic, mark-to-market, to record the company’s projected future profits as its current income as soon as a contract was signed, regardless of the actual profit that the agreement would generate;

-- Lou Pai, the elusive CEO of Enron Energy Services who had an obsession of gambling and visiting strip clubs using shareholder money and who left suddenly with a $250 million pay-out when his department was $1 billion in debt.
+• Lou Pai, the elusive CEO of Enron Energy Ser, was obsessed with gambling and visiting strip clubs using shareholder money.
+They left with a $250 million payout when his department was $1 billion in debt.

-- Andrew Fastow the Chief Financial Officer who breached his duty to Enron and its shareholders and made more than $45 million through the creation of a number of front companies designed to hide Enron’s losses.
+• Andrew Fastow, the Chief Financial Officer, breached his duty to Enron and its shareholders and made over $45 million by creating several front companies to hide Enron’s losses.

-By maintaining an appearance of profitability, the company’s executives were able to consistently reward themselves with huge bonuses.
+By maintaining an appearance of profitability, the company’s executives consistently rewarded themselves with huge bonuses.

 Question

-Assume that Mr Kenneth Lay, the founder of Enron had provided a loan of £1 million to the company and that following the collapse of the company Mr Lay attempted to recover his money from the company but the liquidator resisted his claim on the ground that there was no difference between Mr Lay and the company since he had overall control over the company and that instead of trying to claim money from the company he should be made liable for its debts.
+Assume that Mr. Kenneth Lay, the founder of Enron, had provided a loan of £1 million to the company and that following the company’s collapse, Mr. Lay attempted to recover his money.
+Still, the liquidator resisted his claim that there was no difference between Mr. Lay and the company since he had overall control over the company and that he should be made liable for its debts instead of trying to claim money from the company,

-In the film, Mr Louis Bourget the president of Enron diverted the company’s profit into his personal account, destroyed the company’s records, and gambled the company’s money.
-Mr Andrew Fastow, the company’s Chief Financial Officer created a number of front companies which he uses to defraud Enron of tens of millions of dollars.
+In the film, Mr. Louis Bourget, the president of Enron, diverted the company’s profit into his account, destroyed the company’s records, and gambled the company’s money.
+Mr. Andrew Fastow, the company’s Chief Financial Officer, created several companies he used to defraud Enron for tens of millions of dollars.

 You are a legal team summoned to attend a case conference.
-The liquidator of the company has asked your team to prepare a legal analyses of the company law issues raised in the film and advise on:
+The liquidator of the company has asked your team to prepare a legal analysis of the company law issues raised in the film and advise on the following:

-- The merits of the liquidator’s arguments, in British company law, that Mr Lay cannot recover his loan from the company and that he should instead be made to contribute to the company’s debt on the ground that there is no difference between him and the company.
-Do not deal with any criminal element involved, (40 marks).
+1. In British company law, the merits of the liquidator’s arguments are that Mr. Lay cannot recover his loan from the company and that he should instead be made to contribute to the company’s debt because there is no difference between him and the company.
+Do not deal with any criminal element involved (40 marks).

-- Mr Louis Bourget’s and Mr Andrew Fastow’s duties as directors of Enron, explaining which duty, if any, they breached under the Companies Act 2006, (60 marks).
+2. Mr. Louis Bourget’s and Mr. Andrew Fastow’s duties as directors of Enron, explaining which duty, if any, they breached under the Companies Act 2006 (60 marks).

 Assessment Rationale and Criteria

-The assessment method for this part of the module is designed to meet the objectives of the module and facilitate its outcomes.
-The coursework will allow students to develop their research and data interpretation skills both as members of a team, in respect of the group presentation, and as individuals in respect of the written answers.
+The assessment method for this part of the module is designed to meet the module’s objectives and facilitate its outcomes.
+The coursework will allow students to develop their research and data interpretation skills as team members, regarding the group presentation, and as individuals in the care of the written answers.
 The written part of the coursework will allow students to develop their legal writing skills.
-Students must ensure that they satisfy the assessment criteria their work will be marked against.
+Students must ensure they satisfy the assessment criteria their work will be marked against.

 Grade A

-- Demonstration of a thorough knowledge and understanding of the relevant principles and case law including a critical analysis thereof.
+• Demonstrate a thorough knowledge and understanding of the relevant principles and case law, including a critical analysis thereof.

-- Accurate application of law to question so as to address precisely legal issues raised therein.
+• Accurate application of law to question addresses precisely the legal issues raised therein.

-- Use of authority (that is, cases and statutes) to support the arguments advanced and conclusions reached.
+• Use authority (cases and statutes) to support the arguments, advanced, ed, and conclusions reached.